rohanwanchoo123/docs/content/en/docs/appstore/use-content/modules/teamcenter-extension.md

 #### 3.1.1 Get Item Revisions from Teamcenter {#getitemrevision}

-The `Get ItemRevision` action allows you to generate a microflow to search for and retrieve `ItemRevisions` or its specialization from Teamcenter and the corresponding domain model.
+The `Get ItemRevision` action allows you to generate the domain model and microflow to search for and retrieve `ItemRevisions` or its specialization.
 The resulting microflow implements the saved query `Item Revision...` from Teamcenter.

 #### 3.1.2 Get Workspace Objects {#getworkspaceobjects}

-The `Get Workspace Objects` action allows you to configure and generate a microflow to search for and retrieve workspace objects or their specialization from Teamcenter and the corresponding domain model.
+The `Get Workspace Objects` action allows you to configure and generate the domain model and microflow to search for and retrieve Workspace Objects or their specialization from Teamcenter.
 This action implements the saved query `General..` from Teamenter

 #### 3.1.3 Create Item and Item Revision {#createitem-and-itemrevision}

-The `Create Item and Item Revision` action allows you to configure and generate a microflow to create an Item with `ItemRevision` or its specializations in Teamcenter and the corresponding domain model.
+The `Create Item and Item Revision` action allows you to configure and generate the domain model and microflow to create an Item with `ItemRevision` or its specializations in Teamcenter.
 The resulting microflow implements the `Create Object and Update Properties` actions from the Teamcenter Connector.
 With the `Create Object` action, the `Item` and `ItemRevision` get created in Teamcenter, setting the Teamcenter properties that need to be set upon creation.
 With the `Update Properties` action, the remaining properties are updated in Teamcenter.

 #### 3.1.4 Update Item and Item Revision {#updateitem-and-itemrevision}

-The `Update Item and Item Revision` action allows you to generate a microflow to update an `Item` with `ItemRevision` or their specializations in Teamcenter and the corresponding domain model.
+The `Update Item and Item Revision` action allows you to generate the domain model and microflow to update an `Item` with `ItemRevision` or their specializations in Teamcenter.
 The resulting microflows implements the `Update Properties` action from the Teamcenter Connector.

 #### 3.1.5 Revise Item Revision {#reviseitem-and-itemrevision}

-The `Revise Item and Item Revision` action allows you to generate a microflow to revise an `ItemRevision` or its specializations in Teamcenter and the corresponding domain model.
+The `Revise Item and Item Revision` action allows you to generate the domain model and microflow to revise an `ItemRevision` or its specializations in Teamcenter.
 The resulting microflow implements the `Revise Object and Update Properties` actions from the Teamcenter Connector.
 With the `Revise Object` action, a new `ItemRevision` is created, setting the Teamcenter properties that need to be set upon revising.
 With the `Update Properties` action, the remaining properties are updated in Teamcenter.

 #### 3.1.6 Get Structures

-The `Get Structures` action allows you to generate microflows and corresponding domain model to configure a BOM window and retrieve structure data from Teamcenter.
+The `Get Structures` action allows you to generate the domain model and microflows to configure a BOM window and retrieve structure data from Teamcenter.
 This feature supports the retrieval of structures with the following:

 * `RevisionRule` (or default `RevisionRule`)
 * `VariantRule`